 The Kanda River is one of the lesser-known sakura spots in Tokyo.
 It has similar views to the Meguro River in Nakameguro, but minus the crowds.
 While several stations are within walking distance from the river, a good access point is Edogawabashi Station, whose Exit 1A leads you directly to the start of the sakura stretch.
 Double your blossom viewing with a stop by the pristine and scenic Higo-Hosokawa Garden, which is also along the Kanda River.

 Located in Tachikawa, Showa Kinen Park is a massive outdoor space with different flowers blooming throughout the year.
 The cherry blossoms are particularly spectacular as they sit against rows of nanohana (canola flowers), so the park becomes a beautiful blend of yellow and pink petals.
-The spacious size of the park also means that you can keep a safe distance between yourself and others.
-Entrance fee is ¥450.
+The spacious size of the park also means that you can keep a good distance between yourself and others.
+Entry is ¥450.

-The stretch of road between the Shibuya neighbourhoods of Hiroo and Ebisu is a pleasant place to walk as you can stroll under massive cherry blossom trees.
-The streets are generally not crowded and you can hop into the many cafés and shops along the way.
+The stretch of road between two Shibuya neighbourhoods, Hiroo and Ebisu, makes for a scenic walk as you can stroll under massive cherry blossom trees.
+The street is generally not crowded and you can hop into the cafés and restaurants along the way.

 Nogawa River runs through the suburb of Chofu and is most famous for its cherry blossom light-up in the evenings.
-No announcement has been made about the light up this year, but last spring it was unfortunately cancelled.
 Regardless, this lesser-known sakura spot is still great to visit during the day as it sees fewer people than most other parks.

 More from Time Out Tokyo